getcarina/getcarina.com/_tutorials/2015-10-22-wordpress-apache-mysql.md

 ### Create MySQL container

-The next step is to create the container that will be running MySQL.
+The next step is to create the container that will run MySQL.

 1. Generate two [strong passwords](https://strongpasswordgenerator.com/): a
 root password and a password for the `wordpress` user.